thegetty/mummy-portraits-2/transmittal-text/markdown/21-Bibliography-APPEAR2-TR.md

 full: Hetherington, Paul, trans.
 1996. *The ‘Painter’s Manual’ of Dionysius of Fourna*.
 By Dionysius of Fourna.
 Oakwood.

+id: Hett 1936

+full: Hett, W., trans.
+1936. *Minor works: On colours, On things heard, Physiognomics, On plants, On marvelous things heard, Mechanical problems, On indivisible lines, The situations and names of words, On Melissus, Xenophanes, and Gorgia*.
+By Aristotle.
+Cambridge: Harvard University Press.

 id: Hillyer 1984

 full: Hillyer, Lynda.
 1984.
 “The Conservation of a Group of Painted Mummy Cloths from Roman Egypt.” *Studies in*